BartSte/dotfiles/README.md

 of the environment variable `MicrosoftAccount`, the correct config file is used.
 The config files are located in `~/dotfiles-linux/isync`.

+For my personal email account, I use an app password for authentication.
+For my work email account, I use davmail for authentication.
+I chose davmail because `mbsync` does not support XOAUTH2 authentication by default, so using davmail was easier.

 #### Sending

 For sending emails, I use the built-in SMTP functionality of neomutt.
 The smtp